PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 But do be aware of why Duo is being used in the first place.
 It is to protect our systems.
 The reason I mention this is because you do have options with the method I am going to provide with respect to time limits on how long the multiplexed functionality remains operational.
 Set too low and your very next ssh/scp will require Duo authentication again.
 But set too high, the protection could be bypassed which makes us all vulnerable.

-Note that a VPN is required to using MyAdroit and MyDella as well as use various library services.
+Note that a [VPN](https://www.princeton.edu/vpn) is required to use MyAdroit and MyDella as well as for various library services.

 ### On-Campus